“It’s the Holiday Season.”

-This phrase drives me crazy, whether or not it is accented by unnecessary capitalization as Holiday Season.
+This phrase drives me crazy, whether or not it is accented by unnecessary capitalization.
 Winter is a season; so is spring.
 Christmas (and the ensuing holiday) is not a season, even though advertising that starts before the Halloween decorations are put away makes it seem so.
 So please, can we just say “holidays” rather than “holiday season”?

 “In the old days, it was not called the Holiday Season; the Christians called it ‘Christmas’ and went to church; the Jews called it ‘Hanukkah’ and went to synagogue; the atheists went to parties and drank.
 People passing each other on the street would say ‘Merry Christmas!’ or ‘Happy Hanukkah!’ or (to the atheists) ‘Look out for the wall!'”